olle/serverside-todomvc/examples-java-native/README.md

    > ./mvnw clean package
    > java -jar target/examples-java-native.jar

-This should start the local native TodoMVC socket-server at the address http://localhost:8989/.
+This starts the local native TodoMVC socket-server at the address http://localhost:8989/.

 That's it!